Efficient probabilistic reconciliation of forecasts for real-valued and count time series: MCMC-IS comparison

 On a standard laptop, it takes about 4 seconds to get $10,000$ samples from $\Tilde{\pi}$.
 In particular, most of the time is employed by the computation of the acceptance probability $\alpha$, which requires about $3.7 \cdot 10^{-4}$ seconds per loop.
 Sampling from the proposal distribution only requires about $3 \cdot 10^{-5}$ seconds.

 We then implement an IS algorithm on the same hierarchy, using Python:\\

 It takes about $7 \cdot 10^{-3}$ seconds to draw $100,000$ IID samples from $\hat{\pi}_b$, and about the same time to compute all the weights.
-The significant improvement in computational time using IS instead of MCMC is due to the fact that both sampling and computation of the weights are done simultaneously for all the samples, rather than sequentially as in MCMC.
+The significant improvement in computational time is due to the fact that both sampling and computation of the weights are done simultaneously for all the samples, rather than sequentially as in MCMC.